gandazgul/k8s-infrastructure/charts/seedbox/README.md

 # seedbox

+A Helm chart for a seedbox that uses alpine-seedbox, OpenVPN, Transmission, Flexget, jackett, sonarr, radarr

 ![Version: 0.3.2](https://img.shields.io/badge/Version-0.3.2-informational?style=flat-square) ![AppVersion: 1.0](https://img.shields.io/badge/AppVersion-1.0-informational?style=flat-square)

+# Seedbox Config

-A Helm chart for a seedbox that uses alpine-seedbox, OpenVPN, Transmission, Flexget, jackett, sonarr, radarr
+This will install a seedbox into k8s using a container that runs OpenVPN, Transmission, Sonarr, Radarr and flexget.

+OpenVPN needs a config and credentials, put your ovpn file in `yasr-volume/configs/openvpn/vpn.conf` and create a `credentials.conf` file with the first line being your username and the second line your password.

+The config for transmission is generated automatically the first time and then can be customized from Transmission UI.
+If you need to modify settings.json manually remember to scale the deployment to 0 first (to delete the pod) then scale back to 1 after modifying settings otherwise transmission oveerides your changes when it shuts down.

+The config for flexget should be in: `yasr-volume/configs/flexget/config.yaml` flexget will also store it's DB there.
+For my flexget config you can take a look at: https://github.com/gandazgul/flexget_config

 ## Values